virtuosoft-dev/hestiacp-pluginable/README.md

 # hestiacp-pluginable
-Extend Hestia Control Panel via simple, WordPress-like plugins API.
+Extend Hestia Control Panel via a simple, WordPress-like plugins API.

 ### Installation
 Simply download and unpack the source code files and move the hooks folder to /etc/hestiacp/hooks: